amitsk00/gcp-sec-engg/docs/gcp_ways.md

   * set min TLS version
   * MODERN or RESTRICTED profile selection
   * disable some features
+  * SSL Policy `COMPATIBLE` - Allows the broadest set of clients, including clients that support only **out-of-date SSL** features, to negotiate SSL with the load balancer (this is default policy as well)

 * Application Load Balancer
   * forwarding rule